“We look forward to supporting you to provide the best outcomes for your injured patients.”

 If you or your patient would like us to take over clinical treatment, we are able to receive referrals for ongoing management.
 Our team of Occupational Physicians, Occupational Doctors, Specialist Physiotherapist, Exercise Physiologist, Psychologist and affiliated allied health professionals are able to assist you.

 After their Second Opinion Medicine appointment, if you or your patient would like our Specialist Support doctors to take over management, arrangements can be made; this requires a separate referral requesting for management.
+Please note not all of our Specialist Doctors are able to continue ongoing management please contact our rooms to discuss how we can help you further.

 Medical Worksite Visit (MWSV)